cuba-platform/sample-ui-test/README.md

 - Create a new user in the system
    - Example of UserBrowser and UserEdit classes as an abstractions of the User Browser and User Edit screens

-To start application with Gradle, run the following tasks in the terminal:
+Run the following tasks in the terminal to start application with Gradle:

 ```
     gradlew setupTomcat deploy createDb start
 ```

-To start the application from Studio, click the *(Re)start* button.
+or click the *(Re)start* button to start the application from Studio.

 In order to run tests, do the following: